rails/rails/guides/source/association_basics.md

 @book = Book.create(published_at: Time.now, author_id: @author.id)
 ```

-Or consider deleting a author, and ensuring that all of its books get deleted as well:
+Or consider deleting an author, and ensuring that all of its books get deleted as well:

 ```ruby
 @books = Book.where(author_id: @author.id)